tiffanyadora/Granny-s-Pie-Website/project-readme.md

 2. Verify that:
    - All images load properly
    - Layout is consistent across browsers
-   - Navigation links work correctly
+   - Navigation links work correctly (to Home and Lemon Meringue Pie Recipe page)
    - The story section displays image and text side by side
    - Recipe cards are arranged in a grid